nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 ## QuickStatements 3.0 Docs

 ## Prerequisites
+>[!NOTE]
+>
+>To use QuickStatements, you must be an autoconfirmed user and must be 4 days old on the platform and you must have made 50 edits to be considered one.

 - **Wikidata Account**: You must be logged into Wikidata to use QuickStatements.
 - **Permissions**: Ensure you have permission to perform bulk edits, especially for large-scale operations.